Farmerjoe12/VenturiProject/README.md

 # Contact Info

 You can write me on GitHub if you want, be aware that I may or may not see it.
 Discord is the most reliable contact method of choice, so shoot me a dm.
+You can also reach me on reddit, if you like that sort of thing.

 Discord: Farmerjoe#6151
+Reddit: Farmerjoe1996